-- Compensation for the Executive Director and his/her staff shall be as directed by the majority vote of the Board of Directors on the recommendation of the Finance Committee.
+- Compensation for the Executive Director and his/her staff shall be as directed by the majority vote of the Board of Directors on the recommendation of the Executive Committee.

 - The Executive Director may terminate his/her employment with a thirty (30) day notice to the Board of Directors and his/her employment may be terminated by a two-thirds (2/3) vote of the Board of Directors with a thirty (30) day notice.
 Other staff members may be terminated by the Executive Director with due notice.

 - The duties, functions, and term of all Committees shall be prescribed by the President with the approval of the Board of Directors.

 - Each Committee shall keep minutes of its proceedings and make periodic reports to the Board of Directors covering its activities.

 - The Executive Committee shall consist of the President, Vice-President, Secretary, Treasurer and one Board of Director member at large.
 The at-large member of the committee is appointed by the President.
 The Executive Committee shall have such powers as are delegated to it by a formally approved motion of the Board of Directors or as specifically stated in the By-Laws.

 ARTICLE VII: Finance

 - Dues and money collected by the Association shall be placed in a depository selected by the Board of Directors and payments from the funds of the Association shall be made by voucher by the Board of Directors.